writechoiceorg/rocketlawyer/pages/rocketdocument-embedded-ux.md

      Obtain these during the onboarding process, detailed in the [Welcome Guide](welcome-guide).

 2. **templateId**
      This is the unique ID for the template used to initialize the interview.
-For this guide, we'll use the lease agreement, with the templateID `04d9d0ba-3113-40d3-9a4e-e7b226a72154`.
+For this guide, we'll use the lease agreement with the templateID `04d9d0ba-3113-40d3-9a4e-e7b226a72154`.

 3. **partnerEndUserId**
      An ID that identifies the end user in your system.